 Stay hydrated in the summer and make it easier to drink more water by infusing it with fruits and herbs.
-Here’s how!
+Here’s how to make infused water!

 With the hot summer months upon us, the struggle of staying hydrated becomes real.